offyotto/Core-Monitor/README.md

 # Core-Monitor

-Core-Monitor is an all-in-one macOS stats and multitasking app.
+Core-Monitor is an all-in-one macOS stats and fan control and VM app.
 It is meant to stay fairly light while still packing in a lot of utility.

 ## UI Preview